 She has often struggled to find workplaces that are suitable for her wheelchair, or have alternative and adaptive technologies to support her vision.

 Kim contacted IDPWD to talk about how she would like to work with animals, learn new skills, meet new people and put her skills and talent to good use.
 In partnership with a local animal sanctuary, IDPWD arranged for Kim to visit the workplace and together identified the barriers that might exist for Kim when working there.
 Kim, IDPWD and the animal sanctuary modified Kim’s future work environment to ensure that she could participate in her role with no barriers.

 This included some simple actions, such as:

 – Introducing a mentor to work with Kim during the first few weeks of her employment

-– Using a height-adjustable desk, a magnified screen reader and adaptive keyboard so that Kim could check her work emails
+– Using a height-adjustable desk, a magnified screen reader and adaptive keyboard to ensure Kim could check work emails

-– Installed some small step ramps into the animal pens
+– Installed small step ramps into the animal pens

-– Arranged for an accessible car parking space for when Kim was supported to and from work
+– Arranged for an accessible car parking space for when Kim was transported to and from work

-Kim is an active and contributing member of the team, and has built long-lasting friendships with her work colleagues.
-She has been recognised as the volunteer of the month on more than one occasion.
-Kim has increased her volunteer hours which she now undertakes independently with no support from a mentor or paid support worker, and she continues to build her skills in her chosen profession.
+Kim is now an active and contributing member of the animal sanctuary team, and has built long-lasting friendships with her colleagues.
+She has been recognised as the ‘Volunteer of the Month’ on more than one occasion.
+Kim has increased her volunteer hours, which she now undertakes independently without mentor supervision or a paid support worker, and she continues to strengthen her skill set in her chosen profession.